Rajiyalam/Rajiyalam/README.md

 - 📊 I get excited about dashboards, SQL queries, and Python scripts that actually save time
 - 🌱 Actively building skills in Machine Learning and Cloud Analytics
 - 🏗️ Looking for opportunities in **data analytics / business intelligence**
-- 🎧 Outside of data — I enjoy chess, cycling, and cooking
+- 🎧 Outside of data — I enjoy chess, traveling and hiking
 - 📍 Pune, Maharashtra, India

 ---